 This program has many uses.
 Students use this program for brainstorming when they can't get words on paper.
 When a student feels more comfortable expressing ideas out loud, this program turns thoughts into writing.
 It is also a great resource for students with writing disabilities.
 Professionals use it for dictation, home-users to have fun with their PCs, people with disabilities use it as an aid in the writing process.
 The ideas are endless.

-ZoomText® is a program which was designed to help low vision and blind people use computers.
-The Baker Center's current version of ZoomText® is an advanced screen magnification program which makes all Windows applications, documents, E-mail, and the internet accessible to visually impaired students.
+ZoomText is a program which was designed to help vision-impaired people use computers.
+The Baker Center's current version of ZoomText is an advanced screen magnification program which makes all Windows applications, documents, Email, and the internet accessible to visually impaired students.
 In the Baker Center, whenever possible, we use ZoomText in combination with a large monitor screen.
-Whether typing a paper, reading an online course or filling out financial aid forms, this program will make things easier for the low vision or blind individual.
+Whether typing a paper, reading an online course or filling out financial aid forms, this program will make things easier for the vision-impaired individual.